Dodge Caravan: Engines

-Both the 3.8 L and 4.0 L engines were paired with Chrysler's 62TE 6-speed automatic transmission with variable line pressure (VLP) technology (See Ultradrive#62TE).
+Both the 3.8 L and 4.0 L engines were paired with Chrysler's 62TE six-speed automatic transmission with variable line pressure (VLP) technology (See Ultradrive#62TE).

-In Canada (2008–2010) the 3.3 L was the standard engine across the range, combined with the 4-speed 41TE automatic transmission.
+In Canada (2008–2010), the 3.3 L was the standard engine across the range, combined with the four-speed 41TE automatic transmission.
 The 4.0 L engine and the six-speed combination was available as an option on only the top-of-the-range SXT models.
-In 2011 the six-speed transmission was specified as standard on the Town & Country.
+In 2011, the six-speed transmission was specified as standard on the Town & Country.

 Swivel 'n Go seating

 Dodge introduced a seating system for 2008, marketed as Swivel 'n Go.
-In the seating system, two full-size second row seats swivel to face the third row.
+In the seating system, two full-size second-row seats swivel to face the third row.
 A detachable table can be placed between the second and third-row seats.
 The Swivel 'n Go seating system includes the third-row seating from the Stow 'n Go system.
-The system is offered on the Dodge Grand Caravan and Chrysler Town & Country, but not the Volkswagen Routan, a rebadged nameplate variant of the Chrysler minivans.
+The system was offered on the Dodge Grand Caravan and Chrysler Town & Country, but not the Volkswagen Routan, a rebadged nameplate variant of the Chrysler minivans.

-These Swivel 'n Go Seats are manufactured by Intier, a division of Magna.
-The tracks, risers, and swivel mechanisms are assembled by Camslide, a division of Intier.
-The swivel mechanism was designed by and is produced by Toyo Seat.
+These Swivel 'n Go Seats were manufactured by Intier, a division of Magna International.
+The tracks, risers, and swivel mechanisms were assembled by Camslide, a division of Intier.
+The swivel mechanism was designed and produced by Toyo Seat.
 The swivel mechanism includes bumpers that stabilize the seat while in the lock position.
-When rotated the seat comes off these bumpers to allow easy rotation.
+When rotated, the seat comes off these bumpers to allow easy rotation.
 The seat is not meant to be left in an unlocked position or swiveled with the occupant in it, although this will not damage the swivel mechanism.

-The "Swivel 'n Go" feature was discontinued after the 2010 model year.
+The Swivel 'n Go feature was discontinued after the 2010 model year.